 Episode Reference: “Turning a Book Into a Course with Paul Angone.”

 I can go on for days talking about everything I’ve learned listening to this podcast.
 No, like, it’s honestly kind of overwhelming that I wish I could hire help to accomplish so much of the advice given by Anna alone.
 But what makes On Good Authority sit in the best podcasts for writers is the interviews and stories.
 Hearing the different perspectives keeps you on your toes and better decide what tips are best for you as a writer on your own journey.

 Here’s a list of some of my favorite podcast episodes with prominent authors and entrepreneurs that are total must-listens:

 Oh yeah, and my episode has some pretty helpful tips too!

 Need I say More?

-All I’m saying is there’s a reason why I’ve stuck with Anna David and Entrepreneur Publishing Academy for the last two years.
+All I’m saying is there’s a reason why I’ve stuck with Anna David and On Good Authority for the last two years.
 It’s among the best podcasts for writers and might be at the top for all its knowledge and versatility.
 Have a notepad ready and be ready to take notes — or if you spend most of your day in the car like I had for two months of my last job, be ready to pull over a few times to furiously text notes to yourself.
 The road from writer to “published” is closer than it appears.